jasonrute/puzzle_cube/README.md

 The puzzle cube is a fun choice for reinforcement learning, because it is non-trivial for a human to learn from scratch.
 (For example, I don’t even know how to solve one, even though I have spent a number of years trying on my own.)
 However, for some of those who do know an algorithm, solving the cube is second nature, involving just what seems to be pattern recognition and intuition, not deep mathematical reasoning.
 This suggests that the right reinforcement learning algorithm could be used to learn to solve the cube—especially algorithms using neural networks, which are good at pattern recognition.

+**Update 1, April 15, 2019:** _In the year since this project was completed, there has been a break through in using neural networks to solve the puzzle cube.
+McAleer, Agostinelli, Shmakov, and Baldi
+([preprint](https://arxiv.org/abs/1805.07470), [pre-conference version](https://openreview.net/forum?id=Hyfn2jCcKm)) independently used reinforcement learning to solve the puzzle cube.
+There are many similarities between their work and mine including the use of Monte Carlo tree search.
+Despite their progress, there is still a lot to be done on solving the puzzle cube with reinforcement learning.
+While McAleer et al.'s trained algorithm solves any puzzle cube, it often takes hours to do so, whereas hand-programmed solvers can do so instantly.
+See [this expository article](https://medium.com/datadriveninvestor/reinforcement-learning-to-solve-rubiks-cube-and-other-complex-problems-106424cf26ff) for an (unsuccessful) attempt to reproduce McAleer et al.'s results._

+**Update 2, April 15, 2019:** _I made this code base much easier to use, and I've supplied pretrained weights so one doesn't have to train their own network.
+See [Getting Started With The Code](#getting-started-with-the-code)._

 ## Results ##

 ![Graph of performance of policy and policy+MCTS](plot.png)